The information on this page is for DHS partners who provide behavioral health services.

 Division of Care and Treatment Services

-- Amanda Lake (Substance use services section chief)
+- Amanda Lake (Substance use services supervisor)

 - Saima Chauhan (Substance use treatment coordinator)